Introduction

 Detailed Explanation: It's More Than Just Chicken and Breadcrumbs

 At its core, the price of a 20-piece McNuggets box is determined by the fundamental principles of menu engineering and local market economics.
-McDonald's operates in over 100 countries, each with its own currency, cost of living, minimum wage laws, supplier costs, and competitive landscape.
+Which means mcDonald's operates in over 100 countries, each with its own currency, cost of living, minimum wage laws, supplier costs, and competitive landscape.
 A box of McNuggets in Zurich, Switzerland, will cost significantly more in Swiss Francs than the same box in Delhi, India, costs in Rupees, not just due to exchange rates but because of local operational expenses, from real estate and utilities to labor and chicken procurement.

 Step-by-Step Breakdown: The Factors That Determine Your Final Cost